 - Fill prepared jars, wipe off, and place on lids and rings.

-- Place in waiting water bath for 10 minutes.
+- Place in the waiting water bath for 10 minutes.

 - Remove from water bath and let cool for 24 hours before removing rings and storing.